SMB

 CrackMapExec

-Another tool worth mentioning is the so-called enum4linux-ng, which is based on an older tool, enum4linux.
+Another tool worth mentioning is the so-called enum4linux-ngarrow-up-right, which is based on an older tool, enum4linux.
 This tool automates many of the queries, but not all, and can return a large amount of information.

 Enum4Linux-ng - Installation